Shandi Sinnamon

-Shandi Sinnamon (born 1952) is an American singer and songwriter.
+Shandi Sinnamon (1952 – July 4, 2024) was an American singer and songwriter.

 Career

 Shandi was born to a Huguenot family as Shandra Sinnamon in Miami, Florida.
 After dropping out of high school, she left home for Big Sur, California.
 Her ambition was to become a singer and songwriter.

 After a bicycle accident in L.A., she went back to Florida for recuperation.
 While recovering, she studied music and drama at a community college.
 While she was singing in a local restaurant, a disc jockey noticed her talent and introduced her to Elektra/Asylum Records.

 In 1976, she released her first album, Shandi Sinnamon, on Asylum Records.

 Around the same time in Los Angeles, California, Mike Chapman discovered her.
 In 1980, they released her second album Shandi from his Dreamland Records, with Chapman producing.

 Shandi and Ronald Magness wrote and performed the song "He's a Dream" that was used in the 1983 film Flashdance, the soundtrack of which won the Grammy Award for Best Album of Original Score in 1984.
+The song was covered by Deep Dish in 2004 as "Flashdance".

-She has since written and performed songs for films and TV dramas, including "Tough Love" for the film The Karate Kid, "Living on the Edge" & "Double Trouble" for the film Making the Grade, "Fight to Survive" for the film Bloodsport, "Gotcha", title song for the film Gotcha!, "Seven Day Heaven" for Where the Boys Are '84, "Eyes of Fire" for The Little Drummer Girl, "Wild Roses" for Echo Park and "Boy of My Dreams" for Tower of Terror, among many others.
+She has since written and performed songs for films and TV dramas, including "Tough Love" for the film The Karate Kid, "Living on the Edge" & "Double Trouble" for the film Making the Grade, "Fight to Survive" for the film Bloodsport, "Gotcha", title song for the film Gotcha!, "Seven Day Heaven" for Where the Boys Are '84, "Eyes of Fire" for The Little Drummer Girl, "Wild Roses" for Echo Park, and "Boy of My Dreams" for Tower of Terror, among many others.

-TV compositions include: "Leave Yesterday Behind" for the TV drama Leave Yesterday Behind, "Slow Dance" for the movie Can You Feel Me Dancing and sang the theme song Charles in Charge for the 1984-1990 TV series.
+TV compositions include: "Leave Yesterday Behind" for the TV drama Leave Yesterday Behind, "Slow Dance" for the movie Can You Feel Me Dancing, and sang the theme song Charles in Charge for the 1984-1990 TV series.